ic-labs/django-icekit/docs/glossary.rst

       key, using the ``fluent-contents`` approach.

    Content plugin
-      A class that registers a content item in ICEkit which specifies how it is
-       to be rendered in a given context and how it is edited in the admin.
+      A class that registers a content item in GLAMkit which specifies how it is to be rendered in a given context and how it is edited in the admin.

-   GLAMkit
-      GLAMkit_ is an extension of ICEkit designed especially for Galleries, Libraries, Archives and Museums (the GLAM sector) and pretty much any cultural or collecting institution.

-      Concretely, GLAMkit uses an extended set of Python requirements, and a different settings file.
-It's otherwise the same codebase as ICEkit.
+   ICEkit
+      ICEkit_ is the engine that runs GLAMkit (actually GLAMkit is just an extended set of settings and requirements on top of ICEkit).
+ICEkit is a basic CMS toolkit, designed for small teams of content professionals.

    ..
 Placeholder